wushangruide/FFmpeg/README.md

-# FFmpeg
-ffmpeg mergin work containg experimentent data generate, data anlysis and machine learning model to perdict the percentage of the saving time.
+FFmpeg merge work including experimental data generate, data analysis, and machine learning model to predict the percentage of the saving time